timgdavies/stroudinvestigates.github.io/_posts/2017-11-17-our-initial-assessment-of-the-ecotricity-recommendation.md

 </div>

-The report states the objectives of the Sub Rooms process as follows:

-1. To **improve cost effectiveness** for the public
-2. To keep the Sub Rooms **available to the public for cultural use** (although [as we've said before](http://stroudinvestigates.co.uk/subrooms/2017/11/07/where-are-the-sub-rooms-consultations.html), consultations have shown a strong preference for public _ownership_)
-3. To ensure that it is in the **economic, environmental or social well being** of the area.
-This is a [legal requirement](https://www.gov.uk/government/p`ublications/disposal-of-land-for-less-than-the-best-consideration-that-can-reasonably-be-obtained-circular-06-2003) of selling the building under value.

 The [Task and Finish Group](http://stroudinvestigates.co.uk/subrooms/2017/11/06/bizarre-secrecy.html) considered three bids, and recommended the one from Ecotricity.
 Not all the members of the group agreed with the decision, and you can read their reasoning [here](http://stroudinvestigates.co.uk/subrooms/2017/11/15/green-party-minority-opinion.html).
 In the interests of keeping this brief, we'll just consider the leading two contenders.
-According to the report, they both meet the first two objectives:

-* The [Stroud Trust bid](http://www.stroudtrust.org/plans.html) “seeks to promote arts and culture across the district; it seeks to retain public ownership of the premises; and provides a way in which the Council’s subsidy can be reduced”.
-* The [Ecotricity bid](https://www.stroud.gov.uk/sport-leisure-parks/events-and-things-to-do/subscription-rooms/subrooms-review) will “reduce the level of public subsidy … and bring a significant capital receipt to the Council”.
-The report expresses confidence that “it will be possible to ensure public access to arts and cultural facilities within this prominent building, continues for the foreseeable future” .

-We're not as confident as the authors about the latter point.
-The Ecotricity bid explicitly states that their offer is subject to “_no unreasonable or restrictive covenants or obligations_.”
-And we’ve already described our [other concerns about the limitations of legal covenants](/subrooms/2017/11/10/protecting-public-rights.html).
-If used at all, convenants should be watertight and decided **in advance of accepting a bid**, not as part of a negotiation process, started after selecting the bidder.

-The inclusion of a capital receipt (i.e. the £300,000 payment from Ecotricity to the Council) in the definition of “cost effectiveness” is interesting, and we hope to explore that in a future post.
-In the meantime, it is sufficient to note that **both bids** would result in a **£273,000 saving on expenditure each year**, while the Ecotricity bid would result in a greater capital receipt.

 {% include image.html url="/assets/img/subrooms.jpg" description="Sub
 Rooms and forecourt" attribution='Photo by <a href="https://commons.wikimedia.org/wiki/File:Subscription_Rooms_-_geograph.org.uk_-_425314.jpg">Graham Thomas</a>' %}

-This article is about the third objective: ensuring the offer meets legal requirements.
 The report criss-crosses a lot of ground, but has a central theme: if the council awards the bid to the Stroud Trust, they could be legally exposed, whereas awarding it to Ecotricity would be safe.

 ## Meeting legal requirements